Is Tesla Making A Dangerous Gamble On Battery Technology To Produce Semi And New Roadster?

-Tesla’s Semi and next-generation roadster are set to revolutionize the EV industry but that’s only if Elon Musk and Co. can get their batteries to work.
+Tesla’s Semi and next-generation roadster are set to revolutionize the EV industry, but that’s only if Elon Musk and Co. can get their batteries to work.
 Critics have said that the specs that Tesla has publicized are impossible given the current limitations of battery technology.

-As Teslarati reports, Musk has claimed the Tesla Semi will be capable of transporting 80,000 pounds for 500 miles.
+As Teslarati reported, Musk has claimed the Tesla Semi will be capable of transporting 80,000 pounds for 500 miles.
 He also said that the electric hauler will be able to recharge to 400 miles in only half an hour.
-If it happens this would be a groundbreaking development in the commercial hauling industry.
+If it happens, this would be a groundbreaking development in the commercial hauling industry.
 Tesla has also promised that the Roadster would accelerate from 0 to 60 mph in under 2 seconds which would make it the fastest production car in the world.

 But there’s a problem, critics are saying.
 These ambitious claims aren’t supported by the current realities of electric battery capacity.
-As Bloomberg reports, experts have suggested that Tesla is gambling on improvements in battery technology that don’t exist today but might be created between now and the time that they’re ready to deliver these new vehicles.
+As Bloomberg reported, experts have suggested that Tesla is gambling on improvements in battery technology that don’t exist today, but might be created between now and the time that they’re ready to deliver these new vehicles.

 “I don’t think they’re lying,” Sam Jaffe, battery analyst for Cairn Energy Research, said to Bloomberg.
 “I just think they left something out of the public reveal that would have explained how these numbers work.”